List of German utopian communities

-German utopian communities are historic intentional communities that were formed in wake of various social movements from the mid 19th-century until the 1930s.
+German utopian communities are historic intentional communities that were formed in wake of various social movements from the mid-19th century until the 1930s.
 Estimates show that around 100 communities were created between 1918 and 1933, but data is unreliable.
-Although communities were ideologically diverse, they shared a common sense of mission in their exemplary function for German society at large.
+Although communities were ideologically diverse, they shared a common sense of mission as role models for German society at large.